Philosophy

 in other words

-The choice is not between good government and bad government, but between bearable government and unbearable government.
+Our effective choice is never between good government and bad government, but between bearable government and unbearable government.

-The students would be asked to acquire two or three such sets in preparation to discuss (in groups of three or four) either the entire subject of “Government, Politics and Power,” or a more specific question set by the teacher.
-Each student would be provided with a compact booklet containing several thousand idea statements, including a selection relating to the current topic.
-As well as being used to stimulate discussion when necessary, the booklet could also serve as the primary source of idea vocabulary.
-Note that there is nothing in this approach to dissuade a teacher from highly recommending The Prince.
-But it would never be required reading.
-Moreover, the student would be advised to learn the art of skimming books and of dipping into them here and there.
-He would also be encouraged to make every effort to avoid being bored, for boredom is the nemesis of the educational process.
+The students would be encouraged to acquire two or three such sets in preparation to discuss (in groups of three or four) either the entire subject of “Government, Politics and Power,” or a more specific question suggested by the teacher, or decided by themselves.
+Each student would be provided with a compact booklet containing perhaps a thousand idea statements, including a selection relating to the current topic.
+As well as being used to stimulate discussion when necessary, the booklet could also serve as a primary source of idea vocabulary.
+Note that there is nothing in this approach to discourage a teacher from highly recommending The Prince.
+But it shouldn’t be required reading.
+In fact, the student should be advised to learn the art of skimming books and of dipping into them here and there.
+Above all, both teacher and student should employ every conceivable strategy to avoid boredom, for boredom is the nemesis of the educational process.

 Real knowledge is always acquired in the pursuit of real goals.
 Thus it is vastly expensive, and often futile, to try to teach people things they are not motivated to learn.
-Under the present system, few students genuinely seek understanding and self-development.
-What they want are the credentials that make them eligible for the better paying jobs.
-As a consequence they are destined to forget most of what they are taught in school.
-But suppose, if by reforming education according to the proposed theory, the average student is able to acquire five hundred or so idea statements over his time in school, and that he was afforded numerous opportunities for discussion and self expression that he remembers with pleasure and judges to have been intellectually fruitful.
-What kind and degree of success could then be claimed for this method?
-And how would it compare with the results of our current educational system?
+Under the present system only a few students seriously seek understanding and self-development.
+What most want are the credentials that make them eligible for the better paying jobs.
+They are therefore destined to forget most of what they’re taught, and taught at huge expense by an enormous state-financed industry.
+(Industry is the only appropriate word now.)
+But suppose the average student was able to acquire five hundred or so idea statements over the course of his formal education.
+And suppose that during this time he or she was afforded numerous opportunities for discussion and self expression that the student judges to have been intellectually fruitful and remembers with pleasure.
+How would that kind of success compare with the results produced by our education system as it now stands?